offensive-packaging/documentation/cryptsetup/index.md

        --luks2-keyslots-size=bytes       LUKS2 header keyslots area size
        --luks2-metadata-size=bytes       LUKS2 header metadata area size
        --volume-key-file=STRING          Use the volume key from file.
+       --new-keyfile=STRING              Read the key for a new slot from a file --new-key-slot=INT                Slot number for new key (default is first free)
        --new-keyfile-offset=bytes        Number of bytes to skip in newly added keyfile
        --new-keyfile-size=bytes          Limits the read from newly added keyfile
-   -o, --offset=SECTORS                  The start offset in the backend device
-       --pbkdf=STRING                    PBKDF algorithm (for LUKS2): argon2i,
+       --new-token-id=INT                Token number (default: any) -o, --offset=SECTORS                  The start offset in the backend device --pbkdf=STRING                    PBKDF algorithm (for LUKS2): argon2i,
                                          argon2id, pbkdf2